Bearer service

 In telecommunications, Bearer Service or data service is a service that allows transmission of information signals between network interfaces.
 These services give the subscriber the capacity required to transmit appropriate signals between certain access points, i.e. user network interfaces.

-Bearer Service are Categorized by three types.
-They are categorized by accessing services, interworking requirements and Other General Attributes.
+Bearer Services are categorized by three classes of attributes: dominant, secondary, and qualifying.
+These classes are further categorized by accessing services, interworking requirements, and other general characteristics.

-The bearer services include the following:
+The bearer services contain the following: